 9-star ki or feng shui astrology is a simple way of charting what might be in stock for you in 2021.
 It’s like a story or narrative which might help you think metaphorically about your life and what’s important for you.
 It’s just a metaphoric map, not the territory – and it might help you navigate this year better.

-Check your nine-star ki astrology star/number on the chart below and identify which house of bagua your feng shui star is in 2021.
+Check your nine-star ki astrology star/number on the chart above and identify which house of bagua your feng shui star is in 2021.
 9-star ki or feng shui astrology new year starts every year on 4/5 February so if you were born in January or February check when the new year starts for you check your Chinese astrology.

 Or just list important things and key values for 2021 and represent them in any meaningful way in your home and office.
 You can use the bagua model below to chart what you want to happen in 2021 and adjust to your values and needs.